DCN - Application Protocols

 Simple Mail Transfer Protocol

-Client software uses IMAP or POP protocols to receive emails.
+Client software uses Internet Message Access Protocol (IMAP) or POP protocols to receive emails.

 File Transfer Protocol